Laboratory for Image & Video Engineering

 Subjective experiments are cumbersome to design and expensive.
 Although great care was taken to ensure that the testing environment was as close to the "real-world" as possible, we cannot claim that our subjective experiments were exhaustive, comprehensive, or precise in every respect.
 Hence, any research conducted with the database should consider the limitations imposed by the scope and methodology of our experiments.

-Hamid Rahim Sheikh (hamid.sheikh@ieee.org) -- Department of ECE at UT Austin
+Dr. Hamid Rahim Sheikh ( hamid.sheikh@ieee.org ) -- Formerly a student at the Department of ECE at UT Austin

 What's new in Release 2